 What happened with Ukraine?

-These are all open questions, and now that the tides have turned and the spying scandal is back in the uh is is back in the headlights here, you're gonna see I think Democrats starting to scatter a little bit as the truth comes out.
+And now that the tides have turned and the spying scandal is back in the headlights here, you're going to see, I think, Democrats starting to scatter a little bit as the truth comes out.

-Well, this is what we got, Haraldo.
+Well, this is what we got, Geraldo.

-We got 53 more transcripts of closed door testimony.
+We got 53 more transcripts of closed-door testimony.

-We've got Attorney General Barr now opening an investigation openly saying spying occurred on the Trump campaign, and he's going to investigate the investigators.
+We've got Attorney General Barr now opening an investigation, openly saying spying occurred on the Trump campaign, and he's going to investigate the investigators.

 That is going to be huge.